mark99i/vesc-display-install/README.md

 - Fast display of current speed and current data
 - Displaying a graph by speed and power
 - Saves the total distance (odometer)
+- Calculation of the parameters of the session (average speed, maximum, watts, etc.)
 - Has several indicators of consumption efficiency (eg. WhKm, WhKmH)
+- Speedlogic mode with a maximum refresh rate for measuring acceleration 0-40, 0-50, 0-60, 0-70
 - Fully supports (and designed for) Dual-ESC mode

 ## Architectural features